CN Rail tops profit estimates on higher freight volumes | 4-Traders

 Excluding items, the company earned C$1.51 per share, topping analysts' average estimate of C$1.38, according to Thomson Reuters I/B/E/S.

-The Montreal-based company said revenue rose to C$3.63 billion from C$3.33 billion.

-Rival CP Rail beat profit estimates last week, helped by higher shipments of commodities like grains and potash.

-(Reporting by Anirban Paul in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Anirban Paul in Bengaluru and Allison Lampert in Montreal; Editing by Anil D'Silva and Lisa Shumaker)

 By Anirban Paul and Allison Lampert